What to do if you've missed a CIS deadline

 State your UTR, the penalty reference, what happened (briefly), why it was outside your control, what you did as soon as you could, and attach your evidence.
 Be factual and avoid emotional language.

-HMRC typically responds within 45 days.
-You do not need to pay the penalty while a valid appeal is being considered.
+HMRC aims to respond to statutory reviews within 45 days, though first-stage appeals can take longer.
+You do not normally need to pay the penalty while a valid appeal is being considered.
 Keep copies of everything you submit.

 You can request an internal review by a different HMRC officer, or appeal to the First-tier Tax Tribunal within 30 days of HMRC's final decision.